szelingtan/tp/docs/UserGuide.md

 Format: `unprescribe INDEX m/MEDICINE_NAME` or `unprescribe INDEX m/all`

 * Removes medication from the patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 * `unprescribe INDEX m/all` removes all medication from the list
+* You may remove multiple medication with `prescribe INDEX m/MEDICINE_NAME_ONE m/MEDICINE_NAME_TWO`

 Examples:
 *  `unprescribe 1 m/all` Removes all medication from the 1st patient.
 *  `unprescribe 2 m/Insulin` Removes `Insulin` from the 2nd patient's prescription.
+*  `unprescribe 3 m/Insulin m/Acetaminophen_Codeine` removes `Insulin` and
+   `Acetaminophen_Codeine` from the 3rd patient's prescription.

 ### Adding last visit record to a patient : `lastVisit`